Turing Talent’s New Blog Post Series

 Turing Talent’s goal is to develop technical talent in a well-rounded set of skills to perform at their best in industry environments.
 We do that by combining training designed by industry veterans, mentorship from industry leaders, and a cross-industry peer network.
 Briefly, we surround our talents with only people who are going to lift them higher.

-What a great choice!
+Wow, nice decision!
 Did you have any previous experience before starting the Turing Talent leadership program?

 How did you find out about this program of Turing Talent?

 I saw it on LinkedIn, from LinkedIn jobs.

 What were your expectations from this leadership program?

 I wasn’t sure because I had a chat with your representatives after that I got an idea of how it goes.
 It was about pairing and getting some perspective as well as knowledge on a sector.
 However, I wasn’t sure what to expect on the technical side.
 In fact, you know that depending on what you do, you might find more or less technical expertise where I did learn a lot about the area I’m working on.
 And also, there were some meetings or events and a couple of seminars, which I didn’t know about.
 So, that was a nice surprise because they were both useful and nice.